Your Game Plan

 - Graduate Student Staff Assistant (GSSA) completes administrative assignments under the supervision of faculty or staff.
 Appointments are for one term.

-- It is not typical for an incoming student to receive a GSA appointment within SEAS their first year.
+- Note that these positions are limited and highly competitive.
+It is not typical for an incoming student to receive a GSA appointment within SEAS their first year.
 Many of the SEAS graduate-level courses require that you’ve taken the course before being appointed as a GSI.
-The likelihood increases the longer you’re here.
+The likelihood increases after you build relationships with faculty and have taken the course.

 - Student Hourly Employment: This includes 1) hourly part-time work; 2) work study, which is partially funded by the federal government.
 To qualify, students must have a work study allocation as part of their funding package.
 International students are not eligible.
-Check with SEAS faculty regarding hourly employment.
+Check with SEAS faculty regarding hourly employment opportunities.